-The Fire Effects Information System (FEIS) provides synthesized scientific knowledge about fire effects on organisms in the United States, including Alaska and Hawaii, so managers can easily find and better apply science to land management decisions.
+The Fire Effects Information System (FEIS) provides synthesized scientific information about fire effects on individual species and ecosystems in the United States, so natural resource managers can easily find and better apply science to land management decisions.

 Thousands of scientific articles and reports are published each year on wildland fire, making it difficult for managers, planners, and scientists to find, read, and use the best available science.
 A team of ecologists reviews this information and publishes syntheses online in the Fire Effects Information System (FEIS) so managers can easily find and better apply science to land management decisions.